IAMColumbia/gp2portfoliogame-andrewfeagley/README.md

 # GameProgramming2 Final
  Game Programming 2 Final Template

-Game Name:
+Game Name:  WIP
-Description Short:
+Description Short:  Defend your base from attacking hordes.
-Description Long:
+Description Long: Using different types of defenses, protect your base from the attacking robot army.
+Defenses range from simple missles to time warping barriers.
+Send out your drones to collect materials from the robots you killed to create more defenses.

-Genre:
+Genre: Tower Defense

-Platform:
+Platform: Windows, Browser

 Folder Sturcture